-When can I complete lunch forms (Free and Reduced Lunch forms or HIS forms)?These forms will be ready for you on July 1.
+When can I complete lunch forms (Free and Reduced Lunch forms or HIS forms)?These forms will be ready for you to complete in the Parent Portal on July 1.

 What do I do after I’ve completed all enrollment paperwork for my child?There’s lots you can to do ensure your student has a successful transition!
 Please check the school’s website and/or Facebook page for upcoming events.
 Mark your calendar and plan to attend orientation.
 Just a note: additional paperwork may be communicated to you prior to your child’s first day.

 Now that my child’s been accepted, do I need to re-apply each year?Once your child has attended our school, he/she will become officially enrolled and will remain eligible to be re-enrolled at the school for successive years without having to re-apply.
-You will be asked to complete a Re-Enrollment Form showing intent to re-enroll for the subsequent school year.
+You will be asked to provide are re-enrollment decision to indicate your intent to return for the subsequent school year.